rtez-tech/Tetris-Classic-16-bit/README.md

 # 🎮 Retro Block Adventure - Tetris

-A modern take on the classic Tetris game with retro-inspired visual and audio elements reminiscent of classic 16-bit platformer games.
+A modern take on the classic Tetris game with retro-inspired visual and audio elements reminiscent of classic games.
 Built with vanilla JavaScript, HTML5 Canvas, and Web Audio API.
 See an example of game:
 https://tetris-game-with-mar-hksp.bolt.host
 https://stylized-tetris-adventure.rork.app